 It was at the end of February 2016, a few days after his last return from Kos, that he was asked by Property Week International to photograph a story on The Jungle refugee camp in Calais, France.
 This was his first professional job having only bought a semi professional camera in January of that year and resulted in his photos being used for the front cover and 5 page centre spread.

 After leaving Northern Greece at the beginning of May 2016 Marcus approached Barcroft Media, a content agency working with the likes of The Telegraph, The Guardian and the New York Times, who took him on as a contributing photographer.
 Soon after, he had 27 photos published as an editorial in The Daily Mail with the headline, “Photographer captures the smiles of the migrants”.

 Since then he has covered a number of different stories and been published in The Telegraph, The Guardian, Bhaskar and Courier della Sera amongst other international publications.

 In September Marcus had his second cover story published in Property Week International and in October 2016 completed a month volunteering and documenting his time near the Syrian border in the Beqaa Valley, Lebanon working with the 500,000 Syrian refugees who have fled the civil war.

 Marcus has had several exhibitions and a paperback book published in Spain entitled ‘The Children of Idomeni’, an exhibition in Milan, Italy and more recently in Amsterdam, The Netherlands, entitled ‘My Friend, My Friend’, a phrase that he heard countless times while in the refugee camps of Greece.

-Marcus is also on the board of trustees for Salam UK, a charity aiding refugees and local people throughout Lebanon and has been recently asked to be a photographer for Save The Children UK.
+Marcus is on the board of trustees for Salam LADC UK, a charity aiding refugees and local people throughout Lebanon and has been recently asked to be a photographer for Save The Children UK.